fako/writing/setting/the-valley.md

 Instead of having a city center and slowly expanding over time, this city is vastly spread out across the entire Valley.
 People can "jump" from sight to sight inside the city through teleportation portals.
 It is for instance possible to jump from The Palace to The Tower and back.
-There is some urban area directly around portals, but between them there are large patches of wilderness and no roads connect these sights directly.
+There is some urban area and farm land directly around portals, but between them there are large patches of wilderness and no roads connect sights within Terniten directly.
 Most people don't dare to venture into the wilderness.
 However instead of traversing the wilderness, people can travel between sights in the city simply by walking through these portals, which are guarded by the city guards and can only be used against a fee.